Longevity Basics

 Potassium and Longevity: The Connection

 The link between potassium and longevity goes far beyond the skin.
+In fact, mineral status is one of the foundational levers in the broader longevity picture.

 The Rancho Bernardo Study followed 1,363 older adults over 20 years.
 The finding: individuals with the lowest potassium intake had a 33 percent higher risk of all-cause mortality compared to the middle intake group (hazard ratio 1.33; 95% CI 1.06–1.67) (Ribeiro et al., 2021).